 Fungal nail infections can be very stubborn to get rid of, the problem being that the nail presents a barrier which topical treatments cannot penetrate to get to the underlying infection.
 If you have tried one of the many anti fungal topical agents available from the chemist and had no success, then you are not alone.
 Oral prescription medication, such as Terbinafine, is best avoided as it can have side effects and has a heavy toxic load on the liver.
 Even though it attacks the infection from inside of the body, it still has a high reoccurrence rate.

 There are a few much safer ways of treating fungal nail infections.
-I use a method called ‘Trephination,’ which allows access to the nail bed by drilling tiny holes in the nail plate.
+I use a technique called ‘the Lacuna Method,‘ which allows access to the nail bed by drilling tiny holes in the nail plate.
 This process is known as ‘fenestration’.
-Although the idea of having holes drilled in your nails will not be very appealing, it is entirely painless as the nail itself has no nerve supply and therefore you don’t feel any pain.
+Although the idea of having holes drilled in your nails will not be very appealing, it is entirely painless as the nail has no nerve supply.
 Once the holes are made it is then possible to place an antifungal agent through the nail to get at the infection.
-I also use this in conjunction with a laser which has the added benefit of killing off any fungal organisms (Dermatotrophs).

 It is then necessary to make new holes in the nail at regular intervals as the nail grows out, whilst applying the anti fungal treatment on a daily basis.
-So the treatment still takes time to see results, because the infected nail has to grow out and clear, however it is a tried and tested method that will achieve the ultimate of objective of clearing the infection.
+The treatment is still not a quick fix, as the nail does take time to grow out and clear, however it is a tried and tested method that will achieve the ultimate of objective of clearing the infection.